Solargraf vs OpenSolar Free vs Paid CA Proposal Gen

 Lumen's Take

 OpenSolar is aggressively updating its battery dispatch logic, but Solargraf's acquisition by Enphase gave it a massive injection of capital to perfect its California storage modeling.
 If you are a zero-budget startup, OpenSolar works.
-But if you have even a modest software budget, Solargraf provides a more seamless NEM 3.0 proposal workflow, especially if you install Enphase storage.
+But if you have even a modest software budget, Solargraf provides a more frictionless NEM 3.0 proposal workflow, especially if you install Enphase storage.